Alfred G. Schroeder

-Alfred G. Schroeder (June 5, 1916 – September 6, 1998) was a justice of the Kansas Supreme Court from January 14, 1957, to September 19, 1977, serving as chief justice from September 19, 1977, to January 12, 1987.
+Alfred Gustav Schroeder (June 5, 1916 – September 6, 1998) was a justice of the Kansas Supreme Court from January 14, 1957, to September 19, 1977, serving as chief justice from September 19, 1977, to January 12, 1987.
 He had succeeded Harold R. Fatzer as chief justice when they retired after six years in the position.
 He was succeeded by Kay McFarland as chief justice and Donald L. Allegrucci took the vacated sixth position on the court.

 He was a district judge of the 9th district before seeking the Republican nomination for the sixth position on the supreme court currently held by Walter G. Thiele.
 He has also served judicial terms on the probate, juvenile and county courts.